msuhanov/regf/Windows registry file format specification.md

 4088|4|Boot type| |This field has no meaning on a disk 4092|4|Boot recover| |This field has no meaning on a disk

-In Windows 10, the following fields are found to be allocated in the previously reserved areas:
+In Windows 10, the following fields are found to be allocated in the previously reserved areas (also, see notes below):

 Offset|Length|Field|Value|Description
 ---|---|---|---|---